soklet/soklet/README.md

 ### Instance Provider

-Soklet creates instances of Resource classes so it can invoke methods on them on your behalf.
+Soklet creates instances of Resource classes in order to invoke methods on them on your behalf.
 To do this, it delegates to the configured [InstanceProvider](https://www.soklet.com/javadoc/com/soklet/core/InstanceProvider.html).
 <br/><br/>
 Here's a naïve implementation that assumes the presence of a default constructor.